Sofia Vergara Goes Braless, Flaunts Buxom Curves In Sexy Throwback Photo On Instagram

 Earlier today, the ageless beauty put her buxom curves on display one more time in yet another revealing throwback photo, also shot in the ’90s.
 Posted under the “TBT” hashtag, the skin-baring snap gave an ample view of Sofia’s busty assets, while also highlighting her slender waistline and curvy backside.

 In her latest Instagram photo share, the Colombian-born beauty flaunted her insane body in a tight neon-green ensemble, made up of a cropped halter top and a pair of form-fitting trousers.
-Rocking a ’90s’ hairstyle, the bodacious actress and model posed with her arms crosses over her abdomen, further drawing attention to her chest.
+Rocking a ’90s’ hairstyle, the bodacious actress and model posed with her arms crossed over her abdomen, further drawing attention to her chest.

 To better showcase her buxom assets, Sofia went braless underneath her curve-clinging top, one that featured an eye-catching sequined pattern which served to highlight her busty curves even more.
 As she looked directly into the camera with a brazen smile on her face, the then-starlet proudly showed off her fit figure, putting the sinuous contours of her hourglass frame on full display.